 In Buddhism, the symbolism of a lotus flower also differs depending on its color.
 For instance, a blue lotus flower symbolizes a spirit’s victory over knowledge and wisdom.
 White lotuses signify peace and purity, while red lotuses, much like other red flowers, mean love and compassion.

-The Spiritual Meaning of Lotus Flowers in Hinduism
+Lotus Flowers in Hinduism

 In Hinduism, lotus flowers represent that life begins in water.
 The Hindu tradition believes that Lord Brahma appeared from Lord Vishnu sitting on a lotus plant.
 Other Hindu deities are also associated with a lotus flower, such as the Hindu goddess of learning, Goddess Saraswati, and the Hindu goddess of wealth, Goddess Lakshmi.